 Aside from disrupting athletes, this caused a headache for just about everyone involved in the cleanup.
 The incident unravelled dramatically in the media, a kind of digital theatre for security types who all agreed on one thing: Garmin’s response was tragic.

 In Act One, Garmin’s PR team were so tongue-tied one must assume they forgot their lines.
-A pair of short tweets broke the silence and a murky FAQ became the sole touchpoint on a failing website.
-Customers couldn’t reach the GPS giant via phone, email or online chat, which, ironically, left them feeling lost.
+A pair of short tweets broke the silence, and a murky FAQ became the sole touchpoint on a failing website.
+Customers couldn’t reach the GPS giant via phone, email or online chat either, which, ironically, had them feeling lost.

 ZDNet sought clarity in Act Two, asking if a ransomware attack had caused the outage.
-Garmin’s spokesperson said the investigation was “ongoing”, though several of its staff said otherwise having already shut down machines due to ransomware spreading across the network.
+Garmin’s spokesperson said the investigation was “ongoing”, though its staff said otherwise, having already shut down machines due to ransomware spreading across the network.

-Act Three lasted several days and was lapped up by major news outlets globally.
+Act Three lasted several days and was lapped up by news outlets globally.
 Issues continued to plague customers a week after the initial outage, and Garmin's communication was limited.
-Only in August did the curtain close on the sorry affair, when Garmin paid the offending Evil Corp a multimillion-dollar ransom for a decryption key – bravo!
+Only in August did the curtains close, when Garmin paid the offending Evil Corp a multimillion-dollar ransom for a decryption key – bravo!

-This incident exemplifies how not to handle a ransomware attack, but Garmin isn’t the first to crumble (just ask Travelex), nor will it be the last.
-The anxiety and ill-preparedness that characterized its response, however, was the product of inadequate crisis training – so let this be a lesson to us all.
+This incident exemplifies how not to handle a ransomware attack, but Garmin isn’t the first business to crumble (ask Travelex), nor will it be the last.
+The anxiety and ill-preparedness that characterized its response, however, was the product of inadequate crisis training – so let this be a lesson.